-What is THC "tolerance"?
+What is THC "Tolerance"?

 Tolerance develops differently for everyone.
 Factors such as your DNA make up, weight, frequency of use, etc, can all play a role in this.
 Studies suggest that daily THC consumption over a period of 2-4 weeks can noticeably increase your tolerance.
 In our experience this is a fair estimate.

 THC activates CB1 receptors in your brain, which is what makes you feel high.
 Once the THC is gone (about 36-48 hours after use), this brain activity goes back to normal.
 However, if you continue to use THC without giving your brain time to re-adjust, it begins to fight back over time.
 It does this by minimizing the increase in CB1 receptor activity, which leads to a reduced sensitivity to THC’s effects.
-This is known as "downregulation".
+This is known as "down-regulation".
 Essentially, chronic THC use reduces the total amount and efficiency of your CB1 receptors.

-2. Take a break!
+2. Take a tolerance break!

 Taking a break from THC altogether is the quickest way to help reset your tolerance.
 We’ve found that even just a day off can have a big effect, but 3-5 days generally does the trick for most people.
 For heavier users, it can take up to 3-4 weeks to get their tolerance back to a normal level.

-3. Switch it up with CBD flower
+3. Switch it up with CBD flower, or pre-rolls

 Non-psychotropic plant cannabinoids: new therapeutic opportunities from an ancient herb,

 Trends in Pharmacological Sciences,Volume 30, Issue 10, 2009, Pages 515-527, ISSN 0165-6147, https://doi.org/10.1016/j.tips.2009.07.006.